nextflow-io/nextflow/docs/operator.rst

 which emits tuples containing at least two elements that are the files to be splitted.
 For example::

     Channel
-        .fromFilePairs('/my/data/SRR*_{1,2}.fastq', flat:true)
+        .fromFilePairs('/my/data/SRR*_{1,2}.fastq', flat: true)
-        .splitFastq(by: 100_000, pe:true, file:true)
+        .splitFastq(by: 100_000, pe: true, file: true)
         .view()

-.. note:: The ``fromFilePairs`` requires the ``flat:true`` option to have the file pairs as separate elements in the produced tuples.
+.. note:: The ``fromFilePairs`` requires the ``flat: true`` option in order to emit the file pairs as separate elements in the produced tuples.

-.. warning:: This operator assumes that the order of the paired-end reads correspond with each other and both files contain the same number of reads.
+.. note:: This operator assumes that the order of the paired-end reads correspond with each other and both files contain the same number of reads.

 Available parameters: